 Complaints have surfaced that the flexplate can break or crack unexpectedly, necessitating costly repairs and putting drivers at risk for serious injury should their vehicle suddenly lose power during use.
 Now, attorneys are trying to determine whether a defect is behind the problem and, if so, whether a class action lawsuit can be filed.

-If you’ve had problems with the flexplate or flywheel in your 2015 Ford Edge, share your story by filling out the form on this page.
-Attorneys working with ClassAction.org need to hear from as many people as possible as they look into whether Ford can be sued over these issues.
+If you’ve had problems with the flexplate or flywheel in your 2015-2018 Ford Edge, share your story by filling out the form on this page.
+Attorneys working with ClassAction.org need to hear from as many people as possible as they look into whether Ford can be sued over this issue.
 If filed, a class action lawsuit could provide drivers with money for repair costs and more.

 Ford Edge Problems: What Are the Signs of a Broken Flexplate?

 Typically, the most obvious sign of a cracked flexplate is a noise coming from the car while the engine is running.
 Some have described this noise as a knocking, clanking, clicking, grinding, rattling or chirping sound.

 Other indications of a broken flexplate or flywheel include:

 Vibrations in the driver’s seat when operating at normal speeds

 When a vehicle’s flywheel or flexplate cracks, the car can suddenly lose power, putting the driver at risk for an accident.

 A broken flexplate can also allow for metal pieces to become loose – and potentially expelled – if they are not contained within the vehicle.
 This presents a safety risk to other drivers, as well as pedestrians.

 What Could Be Causing the Flexplates to Crack?